jruit215/3D-Portfolio/README.md

+This is a code-along project to build a sample portfolio, starting to dive into learning Three.js.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.